 The library system includes Waldo Library (main library) and three branch libraries: Education Library, Music and Dance Library, and Archives and Regional History Collections.

-• Science Reference Department (lower level) student employees primarily provide basic reference services in the areas of Health and Medicine, Engineering and Applied Sciences, and Natural Sciences.
-Additional duties include shelving Current Periodicals and Recreational Browsing Area material, assisting patrons with microfilm/photocopier/scanner operations, and answering routine information technology queries pertaining to library computer systems.
+- Science Reference Department (lower level) student employees primarily provide basic reference services in the areas of health and medicine, engineering and applied sciences, and natural sciences.
+Additional duties include shelving Current Periodicals and Recreational Browsing Area materials, assisting patrons with microfilm/photocopier/scanner operations, and answering routine information technology queries pertaining to library computer systems.
 Applicants must have an appropriate science related major.

-• Central Reference Department (first floor) offers research assistance to students, faculty, staff, and community members.
+- Central Reference Department (first floor) student assistants offer research assistance to students, faculty, staff, and community members.
 Help is available in person, by telephone, e-mail, chat, or texting.
-Central Reference contains the largest number of public computers (terminals are available on each floor of Waldo Library), encyclopedias, dictionaries, biographical sources, statistical sources, and other research materials, primarily in the humanities, social sciences, business, and law.
+Central Reference contains the largest number of public computers (terminals are available on each floor of Waldo Library), and research materials, primarily in the humanities, social sciences, business, and law.
 Other student duties are shelf reading, microfiche filing, checking materials in, assisting patrons with computer and printing questions, and general office work.

-• Resource Sharing Center (second floor) pulls books and articles from the stacks to be scanned or sent to WMU community members or to other libraries, processes materials for mail, tracks and updates interlibrary loan requests using resource sharing software, with attention to detail and time constraints.
+- Resource Sharing Center (second floor) retrieves books and articles from the stacks to be scanned or sent to WMU community members or to other libraries, processes materials for mail, tracks and updates interlibrary loan requests using resource sharing software, with attention to detail and time constraints.

 - Maps and Atlases (third floor) provides reference service to patrons and performs clerical services like processing new maps, filing used maps, and compiling statistics.
 Also assists with ongoing department projects.

 - Special Collections (third floor) staffs the reference desk and retrieves and shelves rare materials for patrons.
 Additionally assists with preservation/conservation efforts and with exhibit preparation.